CliffBarbier/CliffBarbier.github.io/source/_posts/2014-03-12-road-warrior.markdown

 I have watched my children grow up via webcam.

 It is my job to meet for the first time and impress a person; a handful; a dozen; hundreds at a time.
 This is difficult on 3 hours sleep.
-Four energy drinks, energy shots, or cups of coffee help.
+I subsist on energy drinks, energy shots, or coffee.

-I know more about TSA procedures than half of the TSA officers I come into contact with.
+I know more about the TSA's screening procedures than half of the TSA officers I come into contact with.
 I want to shout, “you’re doing it wrong!”
-But this is the last leg on my trip home...
+But this is the last leg on my trip back home...

 I am a road warrior.